Skip to main content

 • If your eligible student is riding for the first time, please complete the Transportation Registration Form.

-6. Do not throw any object either inside or out of the bus.
+• Do not throw or spit objects inside or outside the bus.

-9. The emergency door and exit controls should only be used by students during supervised drills or actual emergencies.
+• The emergency door and exit controls should be used by students only during supervised drills or actual emergencies.

 • P.O.
 Box 128